DelticA/Project-LK/README.md

 # Project-LK

 This is a repository for Project LK, which is an intelligent lock designed for safety purpose.
-It would include several functions, like IOT communications, local password unlocking, Siri unlocking, smoke dection.
+It would include several functions, like IOT communications(EDP PROTOCOL), local password unlocking, Siri unlocking, smoke dection.